What is a Green Card?

 2. Green Card through Employment

 If you are an immigrant worker with extraordinary ability in sciences, arts, education, business, or athletics, or if you are a physician who agrees to work full-time in clinical practice for a set period.
+Green Card through employment can be classified into the following categories:

 3. Green Card for Immigrant Investors